Indira Gandhi: South Asia

 In early 1971, disputed elections in Pakistan led then East Pakistan to declare independence as Bangladesh.
 Repression and violence by the Pakistani army led to 10 million refugees crossing the border into India over the following months.
 Finally, in December 1971, Gandhi intervened directly in the conflict to liberate Bangladesh.
 India emerged victorious following the war with Pakistan to become the dominant power of South Asia.
 India had signed a treaty with the Soviet Union promising mutual assistance in the case of war, while Pakistan received active support from the United States during the conflict.
 U.S. President Richard Nixon disliked Gandhi personally, referring to her as a "bitch" and a "clever fox" in his private communication with Secretary of State Henry Kissinger.
 Nixon later wrote of the war: "[Gandhi] suckered [America].
 Suckered us ... this woman suckered us."
 Relations with the U.S. became distant as Gandhi developed closer ties with the Soviet Union after the war.
 The latter grew to become India's largest trading partner and its biggest arms supplier for much of Gandhi's premiership.
 India's new hegemonic position, as articulated under the "Indira Doctrine", led to attempts to bring the Himalayan states under India's sphere of influence.
-Nepal and Bhutan remained aligned with India, while in 1975, after years of building up support.
+Nepal and Bhutan remained aligned with India, while in 1975, after years of campaigning, Sikkim voted to join India in a referendum.

 India maintained close ties with neighbouring Bangladesh (formerly East Pakistan) following the Liberation War.
 Prime Minister Sheikh Mujibur Rahman recognised Gandhi's contributions to the independence of Bangladesh.
 However, Mujibur Rahman's pro-India policies antagonised many in Bangladeshi politics and the military, which feared that Bangladesh had become a client state of India.
 The Assassination of Mujibur Rahman in 1975 led to the establishment of Islamist military regimes that sought to distance the country from India.
 Gandhi's relationship with the military regimes was strained because of her alleged support of anti-Islamist leftist guerrilla forces in Bangladesh.
 Generally, however, there was a rapprochement between Gandhi and the Bangladeshi regimes, although issues such as border disputes and the Farakka Dam remained an irritant to bilateral ties.
 In 2011, the Government of Bangladesh conferred its highest state award for non-nationals, the Bangladesh Freedom Honour posthumously on Gandhi for her "outstanding contribution" to the country's independence.